 At the start

-In 2001 I was introduced to a couple of guys starting an SEO company, called Netrank.
-This was where my interest in computers turned into a fascination with websites, how they work, and how they can be optimised to appear higher in search engines.
-This is where my venture as a professional search-engine optimiser started.
+In the year 2000, I was introduced to a couple of guys starting an SEO company, called Netrank.
+This is where my interest in computers turned into a fascination with how websites work, and how they can appear higher in search engines.

-During my time at University, I did SEO for Netrank in a part-time capacity and for my years work placement.
+While studying Internet Applications at Plymouth University, I did SEO for Netrank in a part-time capacity, and for my work placement year.
 After grabbing my degree with both hands, I started work at a company called Chapter Zero.
 At this point, Netrank had already become the biggest search company in the UK.

 After 4 years of refining my profession and building a small SEO team, Chapter Zero had closed its doors.
 This is when I started working for the Organic Agency.

 I joined The Organic Agency as a one-man SEO team, alongside the directors and other developers.
-I stayed there for almost 5 years, parting ways at a point when the digital marketing team was a lot bigger and the company was growing at break-neck speed.
+I stayed there for 3 years, parting ways at a point when the digital marketing team was a lot bigger, and the company was growing at break-neck speed.

 Towards the present

-I have been self-employed since 2013, undertaking digital marketing in Devon for some of the biggest clients in their respective industries.
+I have been self-employed since 2012, undertaking digital marketing in Devon for some of the biggest clients in their respective industries.
 I also have regular clients based in the North, London and even the US.
-If you’re interested in me helping with your digital marketing and want to know the kind of clients I work for, feel free get in touch.
+If you’re interested in me helping you with digital marketing, and want to know the kind of clients I work for, feel free get in touch.

 Where I’m currently at

 On the side

-I undertake small website development projects and implement CRO strategies.
+I create websites for small businesses using WordPress, and implement CRO/usability strategies.
 This felt like a natural progression for me in the last few years.
 If there’s anything you want doing that I can’t, I’ll put you in touch with someone who can.

 When I’m not working

 I spend time developing and providing support for a popular blogging system called JaggyBlog.
 Okay, that still kind of counts as work.

-Apart from that, I enjoy being a part of the local running community, drinking copious amounts of tea and taking long walks in National Trust areas.
+Apart from that, I enjoy being a part of the local running community, drinking copious amounts of tea, and taking long walks around National Trust areas.